slice-so/merge-to-earn/README.md

 - To incentivise and prioritise contributions, you can add tags to issues and PRs to signal the potential reward for contributors.

 </details>

+## Gas cost considerations

+Merge to earn requires executing transaction on the Ethereum blockchain in the following instances:

+- Setting up a project: The [setup process](#setup-process) involves creating a slicer for a project.
+Costs around **400k gas**, around $4-8\*
+- Executing a safe transaction after merging PRs: Gas costs are variable and generally amount to **100k gas for transaction**, around $1-2\* (note that multiple PRs can be batched into a single transaction, see 3rd bullet point in [notes](#notes))

+> \*Based on an ETH price of $1000 and a gas price of 10-20 gwei

 ## Addressing security concerns